bcbio/bcbio-nextgen/docs/contents/configuration.rst

 -  ``adapters`` If trimming adapter read through, trim a set of stock adapter sequences.
-Allows specification of multiple items in a list, for example [truseq, polya] will trim both TruSeq adapter sequences and polyA tails.
-Valid items are [truseq, illumina, nextera, polya, polyx].
+Allows specification of multiple items in a list, for example [truseq, polya] will trim both TruSeq adapter sequences and polyA tails. polyg trimming removes high quality G stretches present in NovaSeq and NextSeq data.
 In the small RNA pipeline, bcbio will try to detect the adapter using DNApi.
 If you set up this parameter, then bcbio will use this value instead.
+   Choices: [truseq, illumina, nextera, polya, polyx, polyg].
 -  ``custom_trim`` A list of sequences to trim from the end of reads, for example: [AAAATTTT, GGGGCCCC]
 - ``min_read_length`` Minimum read length to maintain when